swift9909/Hotel_Management_System/README.md

 Check-out: Customers check out, and their data is updated in table.c.

-Daily Cleanup: At the end of the day, cleanup.c ensures all operations are finalized and the system is shut down safely.
+Daily Cleanup: At the end of the day, admin.c ensures all operations are finalized and the system is shut down safely.

 This modular approach ensures a well-organized and efficient management of hotel operations, enhancing both customer service and operational efficiency.